 The Paducah Police Department cannot emphasize enough how important training is for maintaining the safety and well-being of not only Paducah Police Officers but also the community they serve.

-Training Officer Scotty Davis is responsible for organizing and scheduling all training for sworn and civilian employees.
-He is also the Chief Firearms Instructor and is certified in several other areas of training.
-In his capacity as the Chief Firearms Instructor, he oversees all firearms training, weapons, ammo, and upgrades for the department.
-He is the point of contact for new recruits and remains their liaison officer until they graduate from the academy.
+The Paducah Police Department's Training Officer is responsible for organizing and scheduling all training for sworn and civilian employees.
+They oversee all of the department's instructors and also manage all equipment, weapons, ammunition, and upgrades for the department.
+The Training Officer also acts as the point of contact for new recruits and is their liaison officer until they graduate from the academy.

 If you have any questions about the Paducah Police Department's Training Unit, call 270-444-8534.

 State statute mandates Kentucky Police Officers successfully complete an in-service training, appropriate to the officer's rank and responsibilities, of 40 hours each calendar year.
 The Paducah Police Department utilizes in-house training beyond the 40-hour state in-service.
 Some of the in-house training includes annual firearms training, de-escalation training, driver's training, defensive tactics training, CPR/AED and first aid, Taser training, active shooter response training, leadership training, officer wellness training, and Narcan training.
 The Paducah Police Department receives, on average, more than 9,000 hours of training per year.

 In-house training at the Paducah Police Department utilizes Train-the-Trainer classes.
 Train-the-Trainer allows a couple of officers to attend instructor-level courses with the expectation that they return and administer training to the rest of the workforce.
 The Paducah Police Department's instructors are proficient in many areas including firearms, defensive driving tactics, Taser, PepperBall, chemical munitions, defensive tactics, civil rights training, Verbal Judo™, CPR/AED and first aid, and mobile field force.